emaloney/CleanroomLogger/README.md

 CleanroomLogger also supports multiple configurations, allowing different logging behaviors to be in use simultaneously.

 Whenever a message is logged, every [`LogConfiguration`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogConfiguration.html) is consulted separately and given a chance to process the message.
 By supplying a [`minimumSeverity`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogConfiguration.html#/s:vP15CleanroomLogger16LogConfiguration15minimumSeverityOS_11LogSeverity) and unique set of [`LogFilter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Protocols/LogConfiguration.html#/s:vP15CleanroomLogger16LogConfiguration7filtersGSaPS_9LogFilter__)s, each configuration can specify its own logic for screening out unwanted messages.
-Surviving messages are then passed to the configuration's `LogFormatter`s, each in turn, until one returns a non-`nil` string.
+Surviving messages are then passed to the configuration’s `LogFormatter`s, each in turn, until one returns a non-`nil` string.
 That string—the formatted log message—is ultimately passed to one or more `LogRecorder`s for writing to some underlying logging facility.

 > Note that each configuration is a self-contained, stand-alone entity.
 None of the settings, behaviors or actions of a given `LogConfiguration` will affect any other.